 If you fail make payment on an unsecured debt, the creditor can contact you to try to obtain payment, report the delinquent debt to a credit reporting agency, or file a lawsuit against you.
-Generally, a nongovernmental, unsecured creditor cannot seize any of your assets without a court judgment.
+Generally, a nongovernmental, unsecured creditor can't seize your assets without a court judgment.

-To obtain a judgment, a creditor must file a complaint in state or federal court and serve you with a copy (this is the start of the lawsuit).
+To get a judgment, a creditor must file a complaint in state or federal court and serve you with a copy, which is the start of the lawsuit.
 You have the right to file an answer to the complaint and contest the lawsuit before a judgment can be entered.

 Once a creditor obtains a court judgment against you, it can proceed with collection remedies.
 Collection remedies and procedures are governed primarily by state law.
 A judgment creditor may, among other things:

 The percentage of your wages that can be garnished varies from state to state.
 State and federal law also exempt some real and personal property from collection.
-Creditors cannot garnish or collect from assets to the extent that they are covered by exemptions.
-Exemptions available to you may protect your home equity, household furniture, pension plans, and other items of property from your creditors' collection efforts.
+Creditors can't garnish or collect from assets to the extent exemptions cover them.
+Exemptions available to you might protect your home equity, household furniture, pension plans, and other items of property from your creditors' collection efforts.

-If you default on a federally-insured student loan, the Department of Education can garnish up to 15% of your disposable income without a court judgment.
-State and federal tax authorities also may undertake collection remedies without first going to court.
+If you default on a federal student loan, the Department of Education can garnish up to 15% of your disposable income without a court judgment.
+State and federal tax authorities may also undertake collection remedies without going to court.

 If you're struggling financially and want to learn about different ways to manage your debts, like negotiating settlements or filing bankruptcy, consider talking to a debt settlement or bankruptcy lawyer.